-1 2 3 4 Expanding the regasification capacity at Tilbury will accomplish two things from a resiliency standpoint: 5 6 It will increase the number of days during the year when the entire Lower Mainland daily load can be met by on-system supply; and 7 8 On the other remaining days, it will reduce the extent to which and/or pace at which FEI must shed load in the event of a supply emergency.
-9 10 11 Note that the storage tank capacity needs to be considered in tandem with expanded regasification, since a higher rate of regasification will empty a tank faster.
-15 3.5.4.1.6 STORAGE CAPACITY WOULD BE CONSUMED VERY QUICKLY 16 17 From a planning perspective, only the storage associated with the Base Plant tank (0.6 Bcf) is considered to provide resiliency.
-The Tilbury 1A tank (1.0 Bcf) was built to support RS 46 sales 18 19 from Tilbury 1A, and is earmarked for that purpose when FEI plans the system.
-Although the new configuration of the Tilbury site provides some emergency access to storage as well as 20 alternate liquefaction capacity, from a planning perspective the Tilbury 1A storage capacity is 21 22 dedicated to supporting RS 46 sales when liquefaction equipment is periodically out of service for maintenance.
+3 Expanding the regasification capacity at Tilbury will accomplish two things from a resiliency4 standpoint:

+- It will increase the number of days during the year when the entire Lower Mainland daily load can be met by on-system supply; and - On the other remaining days, it will reduce the extent to which and/or pace at which FEI must shed load in the event of a supply emergency. - 8 9

+Note that the storage tank capacity needs to be considered in tandem with expanded regasification, since a higher rate of regasification will empty a tank faster.
+As an illustration, if the regasification constraint was removed without addressing the size of the tank, then the 0.6 Bcf Base Plant tank would only be able to provide approximately 17 hours of resiliency support during peak winter load conditions.

+15 3.5.4.1.6 STORAGE CAPACITY WOULD BE CONSUMED VERY QUICKLY

+From a planning perspective, only the storage associated with the Base Plant tank (0.6 Bcf) is considered to provide resiliency.
+The Tilbury 1A tank (1.0 Bcf) was built to support RS 46 sales from Tilbury 1A, and is earmarked for that purpose when FEI plans the system.
+Although the new configuration of the Tilbury site provides some emergency access to storage as well as alternate liquefaction capacity, from a planning perspective the Tilbury 1A storage capacity is dedicated to supporting RS 46 sales when liquefaction equipment is periodically out of service for maintenance.